ome/omero-guide-scripts/docs/parameter_description.rst

 For the import script.
 Check this box if you wish to attach the chosen CSV file to the object used for the \
 selection of targets.

-Import tags
+Import Tags
 -----------
 For the import script.
 Disable if you wish to ignore the Tag \
 columns during the import of annotation.

-Only use personal tags
+Only use personal Tags
 ----------------------
 For the Key-Value pair import script.
 When Tags are specified in the CSV (under a column named TAG), check this box \
 if you want to restrict the use of Tags to Tags owned by you.

-Allow tag creation
+Allow Tag creation
 ------------------
 For the Key-Value pair import script.
 When Tags are specified in the CSV (under a column named TAG), check this box \
 if you want to allow the creation of Tags when they don't exist.
 This also applies to Tagsets.